 21) Petite Goatee

-Like its name implies, it’s a narrower, more understated version of the goatee, more of a long soul patch, really.
+Like its name implies, it’s a narrower, more understated version of the goatee.
 Hair is typically trimmed to a point below the lower chin.

 22) Extended Goatee

-As its name suggests, this style is like the goatee, except for the sides.
+As its name suggests, this short beard is like the goatee, except for the sides.
 They are extended along the lower jaw line, coming to points just past the outer corners of the eyelids.

 Think “Jack Sparrow” in the Pirates of the Caribbean series of movies.
 It resembles a long goatee, divided in the middle and each half twisted into a point.
 The sides may be shaved like a goatee, or they may extend in a fairly narrow line along the lower jawline toward the ear.